kubernetes/enhancements/keps/sig-cluster-lifecycle/kubeadm/20190424-kubeadm-for-windows.md

 #### CNI plugin deployment

 On Linux, CNI plugins are deployed via kubectl and run as a DaemonSet.
-We will supply a DaemonSet that will run Flannel configured in VXLAN/Overlay mode.
-This ideally can be upstreamed into the Flannel project.
+We will supply DaemonSets that will allow users to run Flannel configured in either L2Bridge/Host-Gateway or VXLAN/Overlay mode.
+These ideally can be upstreamed into the Flannel project.

 If the users wish to use a different plugin they can create a DaemonSet to be applied in place of the Flannel DaemonSet.